G-03

 Plain Language

-Employees who exercise independent professional judgment or hold state licensure/certification are protected from termination, discipline, or retaliation for refusing to follow an AI or ADS output, provided at least one of four conditions is met: (1) the employee holds independent judgment or is licensed/certified; (2) the employee notified management that the output could cause harm, illegality, or licensing violations, and the employer failed to adjust it; (3) the employee refused in good faith based on reasonable professional belief the output would cause harm; or (4) the urgency of potential harm did not allow time for departmental correction.
-This is a conditional anti-retaliation protection — it requires the employee to have professional standing and to have acted in good faith.
+Employees who exercise independent professional judgment, or whose duties require state licensure/certification, are protected from termination, discipline, or other adverse action for refusing to follow AI/ADS outputs if they believe in good faith the output would cause harm.
+Protection requires meeting at least one of four conditions: (1) the employee holds independent judgment or is licensed/certified; (2) the employee notified management that the output may cause harm and the employer failed to adjust it; (3) the employee refused in good faith with a reasonable belief of harm; or (4) the urgency of potential harm left no time for correction through normal channels.
+This is a conditional anti-retaliation right — it does not protect blanket refusal to use AI tools, but specifically protects good-faith professional override of AI outputs the employee believes would cause harm.

 (a) An employee shall be protected from termination, disciplinary action, retaliation, or other adverse employment action for refusing to follow the output of an artificial intelligence system, automated decision system, algorithm, or other similar technology if the following conditions are met: (1) The employee holds independent judgment and discretion in executing their work duties, or the work duties to be performed by the employee require licensure or certification by the state, as a condition of employment, or independent accreditation by the employer; (2) The employee has notified a supervisor, manager, or their employer that the output from the artificial intelligence system, automated decision system, algorithm, or other similar technology may, in their professional opinion and/or educational or work related- experience, lead to the harm of a natural person, damage to physical property, an illegal action, an action contrary to the licensure or certification requirements of the federal government, state, or an applicable private licensing or certifying authority, or an outcome contrary to the goal of the employer, and the employer refused or otherwise failed to adjust the output; (3) The employee has refused to follow the output in good faith and with the knowledge or reasonable belief, based upon training, education, or experience, that the output would cause harm or have an adverse impact; or (4) Due to the urgency of the potential harm or adverse impact, there is not enough time for the output to be corrected through department action.